 Dining options on Fakarava are pretty limited (and expensive, like the rest of French Polynesia), but all guesthouses have a guest kitchen where you can cook your own food.

 There are three supermarkets on the atoll; the best stocked being the gas station next to the harbor.

 Don’t expect anything else than canned food, pasta, and rice on the supermarket’s shelves.
 Like every other small atoll in French Polynesia, there is a big lack of vegetables in the shops.

 All shops close at 7 pm and are not open on Sundays.

 There are a few dining-out options that we’ll look at below.

 NB: It’s not uncommon for restaurants to run out of groceries and supplies that can not be produced locally.

 NB: Only drink bottled water in Fakarava.
 There’s no natural water source here.
 All the water on the island is from collected rainwater.

 Small food shack next to the gas station (cheapest place for beer and food, also the place you can buy beer the latest on the atoll).

-Rotoava Grill: One of the best and most popular place.
-Burgers, BBQ Fish and BBQ Beef.
+Rotoava Grill: One of the best and most popular places.
+Burgers, BBQ Fish, and BBQ Beef.